TRAINING

 This is NOT an NBCC related program.

-• Practicing using YNPS findings to guide clinical and service delivery decision-making, e.g., by matching identified needs with appropriate interventions and service intensity,
+Rating items reliably; Practicing using YNPS findings to guide clinical and service delivery decision-making, e.g., by matching identified needs with appropriate interventions and service intensity, and Communicating findings effectually.

 Advocacy and Training Alliance, LLC has been approved by NBCC as an Approved Continuing Education Provider, ACEP No. 7337.
 Programs that do not qualify for NBCC credit are clearly identified.
 Advocacy and Training Alliance, LLC is solely responsible for all aspects of the programs.